Get free heat pump quotes

 If you have an air source heat pump or air-to-air heat pump and something is blocking the outdoor unit from pulling heat from the outside air, it might not be able to heat your home effectively.

-Check your outdoor unit for buildups of debris, such as leaves, snow, or ice, and clear them away.
-Also make sure no large piece of garden equipment has been placed against your outdoor unit.
+Check your outdoor unit for debris, such as leaves, snow, or ice, and clear them away.
+Also, ensure no large piece of garden equipment has been placed against it.

 What type of central heating do you currently use?

-Heat pumps aren’t typically meant to be constantly running in order to maintain a set temperature.
-One of many things could be causing this, such as incorrect thermostat settings, a heat pump that's the wrong size, leaking refrigerant, or temperature extremes.
+Heat pumps aren’t typically meant to constantly run to maintain a set temperature.
+Several issues could be causing this, such as incorrect thermostat settings, a heat pump that’s the wrong size, leaking refrigerant, or temperature extremes.

 If the heat pump is working non-stop, it might be because you’ve set your thermostat at too high a temperature, and the heat pump is struggling to keep up.
-Ideally, in the winter the thermostat should be set between 18ºC and 22ºC.
+Ideally, the thermostat should be set between 18ºC and 22ºC in the winter.

-If your home doesn’t feel warm enough at this setting, it might be time to look into getting better insulation, since a constantly running heat pump will drive up your electricity bills.
+Also, if your home doesn’t feel warm enough in this setting, it might be time to get better insulation since a constantly running heat pump will drive up your electricity bills.

 The heat pump is the wrong size for your property

-Another reason the heat pump might be running constantly is because it’s not the right size for your home.
-Heat pumps with too small a capacity will have to work overtime to heat a large home.
-If that’s the case, you’ll need to switch your heat pump out for a large model.
+Another reason the heat pump might run constantly is because it’s not the right size for your home.
+Heat pumps with too small a capacity must work overtime to heat a large house.

 The refrigerant is leaking

-Refrigerant plays a vital role in transferring heat from the outside air or ground to inside your home.
-A leak will reduce the level of refrigerant in your heat pump, and cause it to work harder to meet the thermostat’s heat setting.
+Refrigerant is vital in transferring heat from the outside air or ground to inside your home.
+A leak will reduce the refrigerant level in your heat pump and cause it to work harder to meet the thermostat’s heat setting.

-If this is the issue, you’ll need to call a technician to fix the leak and replace the refrigerant.
+If this is the issue, you must call a technician to fix the leak and replace the refrigerant.

 It’s very cold (or hot) outside

-Another reason why your heat pump might be running all the time is simply that it’s a particularly cold day out, and the heat pump has to work overtime to draw heat from the air or ground.
+Another reason your heat pump might be running constantly is that it’s a particularly cold day, and the heat pump has to work overtime to draw heat from the air or ground.

-Unfortunately there’s not much you can do if temperature extremes are causing your heat pump to work constantly.
-You can, however, reduce the risks of this happening by getting the right size heat pump for your home, and properly insulating your property.
+Unfortunately, you cannot do much if temperature extremes cause your heat pump to work constantly.
+You can, however, reduce the risks of this happening by getting the right size heat pump for your home and properly insulating your property.

 Find out more about how heat pumps work in cold weather.